Korafe language: Speakers

 The Korafe people are a people that live in a mainly tribal manner as they wear very outlandish headgear as well as many other types of jewelry not commonly found anywhere else.
 The people were rich in culture and that can be seen within the complexity in the Korafe Language.

 Phonology

 Consonants

+The orthography is written in angular brackets where it differs from the IPA.